-Does Going Directly to The Listing Agent Save Money?
+Does Dealing Directly With The Listing Agent Save You Money?

 In reality, yes you may have the illusion of saving money upfront on the purchase price but remember you get what you pay for.
 Most often what happens is you don’t save money and you are completely unrepresented by an agent.